wealthkernel/api-documentation-guides/docs/performance/Basics.md

 ## Dividends and ExpectedIncome

-Due to the nature of the TWRR, and the fact that dividends usually result in a drop in stock price, dividends are included ahead of time to negate odd figures being produced under certain circumstances, which can also affect aggregated performance.
-If we were to include dividends in performance on the day they are paid, it would look like this:
+Dividends are included ahead of time due to the nature of the Time-Weighted Rate of Return (TWRR) combined with the fact that dividends typically cause a drop in stock price.
+This negates the possibility of odd figures being produced under certain circumstances that could also affect aggregated performance.
+For instance, if we were to include dividends in performance on the day they are paid, it would look like this:

 |Day|StartValue|EndValue|Cash flow|Performance Gross|
 |--------|--------|--------|--------|--------|